 Effects on Cardiovascular System: Polluted air contains many harmful substances that are absorbed by blood along with oxygen.
 This can affect the cardiovascular system and cause structural damages like necrosis degenerative and inflammatory reactions.
 Some pollutants also affect the contractility of the heart.
 The damage can be serious which may cause a fatal arrhythmia.

 Air pollution effects are not limited to human health alone.
 A direct cause and effect relationship is global warming.
 This is a direct effect of increased temperatures worldwide, an increase in sea levels, and displacement of habitat.
 Acid rain is also caused due to air pollution.
-This harmful acidic rain causes the loss to human, animal and crops too.
+This harmful acidic rain causes the loss to humans, animal, and crops too.

 Read about: 10 Things to do for Healthy Lungs